Things to Bring

 - Clothes drying rack: Save money, energy, and have your clothes last longer!

-- Furniture: Higher-quality and durable furniture can be donated and reused; low-quality, particleboard-based furniture usually ends up in a landfill.
+- Furniture: Although rooms come fully furnished, some students choose to bring extra furniture items.
+Higher-quality and durable furniture can be donated and reused; low-quality, particleboard-based furniture usually ends up in a landfill.

 - Bottled water: Why waste $1.50 each time you’re thirsty?
 Evanston has great tap water, so bring a reusable bottle or cup and fill from the tap or bring a water filter.
 Northwestern has bottle-filler fountains in all residential facilities and many campus buildings.